 Issues in an Uncontested Divorce

-As an Orlando uncontested divorce attorney, it has been my experience that there is at least one major issue that requires a great deal of massaging and compromise.
+As an Orlando uncontested divorce attorney, it has been our experience that there is at least one major issue that requires a great deal of massaging and compromise.
 That issue could be an award of alimony (whether it be lump sum or over a period of time), the awarding or partition of a marital home, or the splitting of other assets such as the couple’s cars or furniture.
 Skilled attorneys may offer suggestions on how to resolve these matters without prolonged court battles.

 Hire an Orlando Uncontested Divorce Attorney

 It is natural that a permanent separation after a period of years can bring the parties a great deal of stress, turmoil, or confusion.
 This is just another reason to hire an Orlando uncontested divorce attorney to be a negotiator and a sort of peacemaker between the parties.
 Let’s be brutally honest.
 If the parties were able to compromise and agree on their personal issues, such as finances or child care, they likely would not have separated.
 This sort of difficulty can be helped by hiring a family law attorney that is a seasoned legal professional capable of understanding the situation and making every effort to continue with an amicable divorce.
 Minor children complicate divorce cases.